bcgov/bc-small-business/README.md

 **Notes**

 The highlights presented in the app are not included in this github repo.
 Instead, a set of placeholder highlights are included in [app/R/faux_highlight_text.R](app/R/faux_highlight_text.R).

+The downloadable data is also not included in this repo, so the download data buttons in the app will not work.

 ### Getting Help or Reporting an Issue